vaibhav-webonise/Groovy-Assignments/README.md

-Project Name: User module
+Project Name: `User module`

-Description: This is a backend application that is developed to provide sign-in and sign-up api's for user module
+Description: `This is a backend application that is developed to provide sign-in and sign-up api's for user module`

-Application type: web application
+Application type: `web application`

-Platform used: Ubuntu 16.04.6 LTS
+Platform used: `Ubuntu 16.04.6 LTS`

-IDE used: IntelliJ IDEA 2019.2.2 (Community Edition)
+IDE used: `IntelliJ IDEA 2019.2.2 (Community Edition)`

-Language used: Groovy
+Language used: `Groovy`

-Build automation tool: Gradle
+Build automation tool: `Gradle`

 Framework used:
-1. Restlet framework to build web APIs that follow the REST architecture style.
+1. `Restlet framework to build web APIs that follow the REST architecture style`
-2. Spock for testing and specification
+2. `Spock for testing and specification`

 Dependencies:
-1. Jooq: It is light database-mapping software library
+1. `Jooq: It is light database-mapping software library`
-2. Slf4j: Abstraction for various logging frameworks
+2. `Slf4j: Abstraction for various logging frameworks`

 Prerequisites:

-1. JDK setup
+1. `JDK setup`
-2. MySql database
+2. `MySql database`
-3. Gradle plugin
+3. `Gradle plugin`

 Installation: To run this app follow given steps,